Course Credit Guidelines

 After the third calendar day of absences resulting from out-of-school suspension, days of subsequent suspension count against the limit of absences for earning credit.
 The Attendance Committee gives special attention to these absences and may withhold a final decision on loss of credit until the end of the semester or the current school year, as appropriate.
 During this time, the student’s behavior is monitored to assess progress.

-After the submission of the registration form, all requests for schedule changes must be made by the last Friday in April (of the previous school year).
+All requests for schedule changes must be made by the last Friday in March (of the previous school year).
 It may not be possible to accommodate requests for changes.

 Credits cannot be earned for courses entered after ten (10) school days have passed for year-long classes, and five (5) school days have passed for semester classes.